 - 4 large mashed bananas

-to make your own buttermilk- mix 1.5 cups half and half (or milk or cream, half and half preferred) and 1.5 T lemon juice or vinegar.
+- Make your own buttermilk see notes below- mix 1.5 cups half and half (or milk or cream, half and half preferred) and 1.5 T lemon juice or vinegar.
 Let stand for 5 minutes before mixing with other ingredients.

 - Bake at 350°F (180°C) for 30-35 min.
 RESULTS ARE BEST IF MADE IN SMALL LOAF PANS Yields about 6 small loaves.